Skip to content

 Share

-For clinicians, trainees, and health system leaders, the referral process is supposed to be a bridge connecting patients to the specialty care they need.
-But in everyday practice, this bridge often functions more like a maze.
-Many of us, whether as physicians in training or practicing providers, have watched patients become lost in a cycle of delays, miscommunications, and inappropriate specialist visits that worsen outcomes rather than improve them.
+For clinicians, trainees, and health system leaders, the referral process is meant to connect patients to the specialty care they need.
+But in everyday practice, this bridge often feels like a maze.
+Many of us, whether as physicians in training or practicing providers, have watched patients become lost in delays, miscommunications, and inappropriate specialist visits that worsen outcomes rather than improve them.

 The consequences of a broken system